1234-Ariel-code/akemogne.github.io/index.md

 2- Indigenous and Black Momentum Scholarship in Science, 2022-2023

-3- Graduate Teaching Assistant (GAT) Award Department of Mathematics and Statistics, University of Calgary, 2024
+3- Graduate Teaching Assistant (GAT) Excellence Award Department of Mathematics and Statistics, University of Calgary, 2024

 ---